 Of course, nothing happens without a little controversy.
 In the early 1960’s the Scajaquada Expressway (NYS Route 198) replaced Humboldt Parkway, an Olmsted designed Parkway, cutting right through the park.
 The Parkway was originally two lanes of slow traffic separated by two rows of beautiful trees and a bridle path.
 Now it was a four lane highway.
 Many, many people were displaced from their homes and neighborhoods were torn apart.
 And Olmsted’s Park now was cut in two by a highway.
 All in the name of progress.

 Over fifty years later, efforts continue to restore “the 198” to it’s former ambling Olmsted Parkway.
 Although the speed limit has been reduced, the aesthetics have not improved.
+And just recently these efforts have taken center stage again as we take a look at the feasibility of removing the highway altogether.
+It’s been, and will continue to be for the near future anyway, a very complicated, heated matter here in Buffalo.

 THIS is Buffalo!